Eating for Recovery

 Find out more about fuelling your recovery.
 If you need more information you can ask your healthcare team to refer you to a dietitian.

-Some people may find they have difficulty swallowing (Dysphagia) following COVID-19.
+Some people may find they have difficulty swallowing (Dysphagia) following being unwell or recovering from illness.
 Someone who cannot swallow safely may not be able to eat or drink enough to stay healthy or maintain an ideal weight.
 Further information on dysphagia can be found here.

 If you are underweight, are losing weight or have a poor appetite, the following useful tips will help you to get more nourishment from your diet: